marek5050/Hyperledger_Todo_App/README.md

 Hyperledger is divided into a few pieces, one will be the network architecture(./basic-network), chaincode (./todo_cc), and client code (./todo).
 The basic network architecture can remain the same for most projects and I just borrowed the above from the Hyperledge sample projects.

-To deploy the network we just execute
+To deploy the network we execute

 ```
 $ ./todo/startFabric.sh node